 1. How to Choose A Trail Marathon (or 50k Race) And How Your Choice Will Dictate Your Training Plan

-If you want to work out how to put together a trail marathon or 50k training plan and execute it like an absolute boss, performing to the best of your ability when race day arrives, it’s important to know the specifics of the trail race you’re training for.
+If you want to work out how to put together a trail marathon or 50k training plan and execute it like an absolute boss, performing to the best of your ability when the day of your race arrives, it’s important to know the specifics of the trail race you’re training for.

 This phase of your trail marathon or 50k planning should be seen as a fun moment where you have the opportunity to commit yourself to something truly epic, fun, beautiful, unique, or all of the above rolled into one.

-Running a 50k distance is not significantly longer than running a marathon distance, but earns a prize for being the shortest ultra marathon you can run, and is therefore a very popular distance for people wanting to run their first ultra marathon, because distance is so often the most obvious metric to focus on when you’re setting your goals as a runner.
+Running a 50k distance is not significantly longer than running a marathon distance, but earns a prize for being the shortest ultra marathon you can run and is, therefore, a very popular race distance for people wanting to run their first ultramarathon, because the distance is so often the most obvious metric to focus on when you’re setting your goals as a runner.

 Here are some helpful resources for choosing a trail marathon or 50k trail race